tramitit/guides/en/italy/mobility_application.md

 ---
-title: "Mobility Application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Italy"]
+categories:
-meta_title: ""
-description: "Complete guide in how to apply for the Youth Mobility Visa"
+- Italy
+date: '2024-06-07'
+description: Learn about the Youth Mobility Visa process, required documents, and timeline for young individuals applying to travel, work, or live temporarily in the UK.
 draft: false
+meta_title: 'Youth Mobility Visa: Live, Work & Travel in the UK for Up to 2 Years'
+title: 'Youth Mobility Visa: Live, Work & Travel in the UK for Up to 2 Years'
-translationKey: "italy-mobility_application"
+translationKey: italy-mobility_application
 ---

 ## Description
 ### What is it?